 The ENC would appreciate having photos of the progression of your project, as well as a copy of your final report.
 We will use these to help other Scouts, and with your permission, we may use the photos of the project in our newsletter or on our website.

 Thank you for considering the ENC for your Eagle Scout project.
 We look forward to working with you.

 The ENC requires that the scout complete the project within 8 months of initial contact.
 Your primary contacts with the ENC will be the Horticulture Manager and Facility Maintenance Manager.
 The Executive Director will also review your project.
 The ENC requires the scout to be a minimum of 16 years of age in order to perform the Eagle Scout project.

 Complete the interest form, below.
-The Horticulture Manager will review it and contact you to schedule a meeting at the Center, tour the facility, and discuss project ideas.
+The Enrichment Specialist will review it and contact you to schedule a meeting at the Center, tour the facility, and discuss project ideas.
 Projects are on an as needed & first come, first served basis.
 Projects cannot be held for an indefinite amount of time.
 Parents are allowed to attend the initial meeting, but afterwards, the scout must be directly in contact with the ENC.
 After this meeting, the Scout should have a chosen project idea.
-Download this SIGNATURE PAGE and use it to keep track of the signatures you receive at the completion of each step of your project.
+Download this ENC Eagle Project Signature Page and use it to keep track of the signatures you receive at the completion of each step of your project.

 *The Environmental Nature Center has the right to terminate an Eagle Scout project at any time if the scout fails to meet the needs of the Environmental Nature Center on the basis of the Candidate’s Promise (pg.
 10, Eagle Scout Service Project Workbook).

-- A rough concept of the project, approved by the unit leader and unit committee
+- Present primary ENC contact with a rough concept of the project, and

 The ENC requires four points to be covered within each project proposal: